Johannes van Damme

 Johannes van Damme (1 June 1935 – 23 September 1994) was a Dutch engineer and businessman executed in Singapore for drug trafficking.

 After purportedly being recruited to work as a courier for a Nigerian drug trafficking organization, van Damme was caught up in a D.E.A.-led international sting operation, which resulted in him being arrested while in possession of nearly 6 kilograms of high-quality heroin during a stopover in Singapore's Changi Airport.

 Despite vehemently protesting his innocence and claiming he was tricked into smuggling narcotics, van Damme was found guilty at trial and sentenced to death.
 Singaporean authorities were undeterred by pleas for clemency from both the Dutch royal family and the government of the Netherlands.
-His sentence was carried out in 1994; van Damme thus became the first European to be executed in Singapore since its independence.
+His sentence was carried out in 1994, and van Damme thus became the first European to be executed in Singapore since its independence.

 Early life

 Van Damme was born and raised in Middelburg, a city located in the south west of the Netherlands.
 After graduating from the HTS Vlissingen in 1959, van Damme first worked as a technical engineer at the Kóni shock absorbers factory in Oud-Beijerland, then opened his own company in Hengelo, manufacturing bicycle parts, in the mid-1960s.
 Van Damme married and had two daughters while living in Hengelo; he also coached at the local swimming club his daughters attended in his spare time.

 After his firm went out of business in 1976, van Damme began travelling to Nigeria on a regular basis to work as an agent for a local Dutch engineering company.
 In the early 1980s, van Damme's marriage broke down and he moved permanently to Nigeria.
 He married a local woman in Nigeria and had two children with her, as well as becoming step father to two other children from her previous relationship.
 He would later set up an import-export business specialising in computer hardware called 'Okwuafoka Nigeria Ltd' in Lagos with his second wife.

 In 1990, van Damme was arrested in Haarlem for the possession of 10 kg of cannabis.
-On 14 February 1991, he was sentenced in absentia to ten weeks in jail; however, he did not serve any time in prison, as he was in Nigeria when the judgement was handed down.
+On 14 February 1991, he was sentenced in absentia to ten weeks in jail, however he did not serve any time in prison as he was in Nigeria when the judgement was handed down.